artemvlas/veretino/README.md

 # Veretino: folder data audit and verification
-### The app allows to verify folder-wide data integrity, for example, after numerous transfers and recopies, uploads/downloads from clouds and storages, transfer to other devices, and so on...
+### The app allows verifying folder-wide data integrity, for example, after numerous transfers and recopies, uploads/downloads from clouds and storages, transfer to other devices, and so on...

 #### Key features:
-* Folder/filelist audit: analysis and verification of folder contents, looking for folder-wide data changes.
+* Folder/file-list audit: analysis and verification of folder contents, looking for folder-wide data changes.
 * Multiple checksums calculator.
 * Finding damaged files in a folder.
 * Checksums calculation, store and verification for individual files.